4.3 Systems thinking and sensing

 Seeing the cracks

-Ultimately, it is the human made systems that cause so much suffering in the world.
+Ultimately, it is human-made systems that cause so much suffering in the world.
 Changing these systems is often an act of radical social creativity.
-As a musician needs to be intimate with the musical system, the instruments, traditions, sounds and compositions, a change maker needs to be intimate with the social elements of systems.
+As a musician needs to be intimate with the musical system, its instruments, traditions, sounds and compositions, a change-maker needs to be intimate with the social elements of systems.

-Systems thinking is essentially about community, being part of a social – or better yet a socio-ecological – system.
-A a creative agent in a bigger constellation.
-It is important to align ones vision and values with the common purpose.
-Skills in relating to others, and collaboration, are essential to work with a wide range of actors and to leverage collective action to address complex issues of radical innovation.
+Systems thinking is essentially about community, being part of a social—or better yet a socio-ecological—system.
+It’s about being a creative agent in a bigger constellation.
+It is important to align one’s vision and values with the common purpose.
+Skill in relating to others and in collaborating is essential to work with a wide range of actors and to leverage collective action to address complex issues of radical innovation.

 Scharmer describes how the way he related to the system transformed from seeing the system as the enemy to connecting to the system, seeing its cracks, and finally learning how to help change the system.